-- Schools Closed: This means all Bethel schools are closed for all regular and/or special education students, and no transportation will be provided to other schools outside of our district even though they may be open.
+- Schools Closed: This means all Bethel schools are closed for all students, and no transportation will be provided to other schools outside of the district, even though they may be open.
 All scheduled activities are also cancelled.
-District administrative offices will be open and administrators are expected to report to work as soon as safely possible.

-- Two Hours Late: This means buses will begin their first route two hours late but at regularly scheduled stops UNLESS the message includes “Snow Routes in Effect”.
-There will be NO half-day kindergarten, preschool, ECEAP, Head Start, late start or early release programs and no out-of-district transportation.
+- Two Hours Late: This means buses will begin their first route two hours late but at regularly scheduled stops.
+There will be NO preschool, ECEAP, Head Start, LSA, or classes at CHS, late start or early release programs, and no out-of-district transportation.

-- Schools Open - Snow Routes in Effect: This means school will buses will pick up students at their regularly scheduled times but snow routes are in effect.
-All parents should have received information as to where their child’s designated snow route is located.
-(Snow Route Information is posted in the Transportation area).
+- Schools Open - Snow Routes in Effect: This means school will buses will pick up students at their regularly scheduled times.
+However due to road conditions, some bus stops have changed location.
+Snow route information is available at bethelsd.org/snowroutes

 The following television and radio stations report school closures and delays: